zsavely/RxClipboard/README.md

 ### How to use

-In order to start listen to the clipboard updates you need so subscribe to a provided observable.
+In order to start listen to the clipboard updates you need to subscribe to a provided observable.
 You can observe 6 different types of clipboard changes:
 * Plain text
 * Html
 * Plain text OR Html